 Q: HOW LONG HAVE YOU BEEN WRITING?

 A: According to my family, I’ve been telling stories since I could talk, and as a child I’d spend hours narrating intricate plots and dramas for my stuffed animals.
 But my first memories of writing began when I was about seven years old – my parents took ballroom dancing lessons once a week, and they’d often bring me along.
-It was during those classes that I wrote my first “book”.
+It was during those classes that I wrote my first “book.”
 I still have it tucked away in my desk at my childhood home, folded and stapled together with my name printed in pencil across the front of the construction paper cover.

 Q: WHAT IS A TYPICAL WRITING DAY FOR YOU?

 A: To be honest, since the birth of my sons there is no “typical writing day” to speak of.
 Each day is different depending on my teaching schedule and their schedules.
 On a good day, I wake early and try to work for at least a few hours before turning on the Internet, checking email, or logging onto my social media accounts.
 On the best days, I work in the morning before my children wake -- my brain is clearer then, and it’s easier to connect with my characters before I invite any real-world chatter into my headspace.
 I write first drafts on my computer, but I always keep a journal with me wherever I go, and I use it for story and character notes, keeping book lists, eavesdropping in public places, and research.
 That journal gives me courage when it’s time to write, because I always know it’s filled with literary bits and pieces I can mine when I’m beginning new work.
-When I’m traveling without my son or working at a residency and have longer stretches of time to work, I break up my writing hours by reading or hiking, as I find that the best thing I can do for my fiction when I’m feeling stuck is to return to literary work for inspiration and the outdoors for fresh air.
+When I’m traveling or working at a residency and have longer stretches of time to work, I break up my writing hours by reading or hiking, as I find that the best thing I can do for my fiction when I’m feeling stuck is to return to literary work for inspiration and the outdoors for fresh air.

 Purchase Invisible Fault Lines